StephenOrgan/movie-trailer-miniproject/README.md

 # Steve Movies

-Steve is a Move Trailer Website where anyone can browse through Steve's favourite movies and watch trailers.
+Steve Movies is a Move Trailer Website where anyone can browse through Steve's favourite movies and watch trailers.

 ## Setup